I Can't Stand Myself (When You Touch Me)

 "I Can't Stand Myself (When You Touch Me)", also known as "I Can't Stand It", is a song written and recorded by James Brown in 1967.
 It is the most successful of the handful of recordings he made with The Dapps, a band of white musicians led by Beau Dollar.
-The single release of the song, on which its transposure was pushed up a half step/key, rose to #4 on the Billboard R&B chart and #28 on the Pop chart.
+The single release of the song, which was sped up shifting the pitch up a half step/key, rose to #4 on the Billboard R&B chart and #28 on the Pop chart.
 The single's B-side, "There Was a Time", also charted.

 "I Can't Stand Myself (When You Touch Me)" was included on the 1968 album I Can't Stand Myself When You Touch Me, where it was labeled "Pt.
 1".
 A "Pt.
 2", which appeared later in the album, never received a single release.